 The museum is home to one of the nation’s largest collection of World War II flying aircraft that are all displayed in modern, climate-controlled hangars.

-If you’re a fixed rotor enthusiasts, helicopter rides are another option and made available through the Dedicated Helicopter Company.
+If you’re a fixed rotor enthusiast, helicopter rides are another option and made available through the Dedicated Helicopter Company.
 For those that want the thrill of flying without the heights, the onsite flight simulator may be the ticket.

 The experience allows you to sit in the cockpit of a P-51 on a mission over war-torn France, or dog fighting with the German Luftwaffe.
 Call ahead for details so you can strap on your flight cap and be aboard the next mission.

-As you wander through the museum visitors will find themselves surrounded by thousands of artifacts, memorabilia, and various uniforms from World War as well as a huge collection of very rare and original combat photography, artworks and murals.
+As you wander through the museum visitors will find themselves surrounded by thousands of artifacts, memorabilia, and various uniforms from World War as well as a huge collection of very rare and original combat photography, artworks, and murals.

 Many veterans volunteer here their time to lead group tours, and while the guide adds a few dollars to the cost of admission, the knowledge gained is priceless.

-Where else can you get firsthand accounts of what really happened, through the eyes of real life war heroes.
+Where else can you get firsthand accounts of what really happened, through the eyes of real-life war heroes?
 Be sure not to miss the Buddy Rodgers Theater, which shows daily military documentaries or the extensive library that houses over 8,000 volumes primarily related to aviation and military history.

 The museum gift shop offers an opportunity to bring a unique souvenir home with you.
 Many rare and unusual items related to World War II, are for sale including navigation charts, airplane accessories and pilot merchandise.